Best Practice for Managing Remote Teams

 Having worked remotely either completely or for some of the time for over 15 years, I’ve experienced the people challenges of a distributed workforce from both sides of the managerial fence.
 Being exposed to both bad and good practice for managing remote teams has taught me what works and what doesn’t.

-Based on this experience, I want to share my top three tips to ensure that your home-based workforce (be it permanent or freelance) remains happy, productive and committed to your company – even if not physically present!
+Based on this experience, I want to share my top three tips to ensure that your home-based strategic workforce planning model (be it permanent or freelance) remains happy, productive and committed to your company – even if not physically present!

 Tip 1: Build Relationships through Video Calls